pasoevi/pasoevi.github.io/_drafts/stoicism-and-god.md

 The world has only seen new beliefs, the quantity of information in the world has increased overwhelmingly.
 A man today faces an endless ocean of information, knowledge, possibilities.
-If there is a struggle to find a meaning, there is also a counter struggle to
+If there is a struggle to find a meaning in the world, to believe in anything it presents to us, there is also a counter struggle to finding your way in this immense sea of information, beliefs, ways of life.